huggingface/hub-docs/docs/hub/webhooks.md

  ![image.png](https://s3.amazonaws.com/moonup/production/uploads/1671035382840-61d2f90c3c2083e1c08af22d.png)

-You will see the HTTP status code and the payload of the events.
-You can replay events too by clicking on the `replay` button!
+You will see the HTTP status code and the payload of past events.
+You can replay those events by clicking on the `replay` button!

-It is possible to change the url or secret of the webhook and then replay an event; it will send the payload to the updated URL.
+When changing the target URL or secret of a webhook, replaying an event will send the payload to the updated URL.